Michelle Obama 'Vote' necklace has DNC viewers buzzing: How to get one

-When Michelle Obama spoke at the virtual Democratic National Convention Monday night, her necklace sent a message.
+When Michelle Obama spoke at the virtual Democratic National Convention Monday night, her necklace sent a message that captured many viewers' attention.
 Obama, the final speaker during the DNC's first night, discussed the importance of voting in this fall's presidential election while wearing a gold necklace that spelled out V-O-T-E. She encouraged listeners to register to vote and to "vote for Joe Biden and Kamala Harris like our lives depend on it."

-After her speech, there was such buzz about the jewelry she was wearing its designer quickly offered it for sale online.
+After her speech, there was such buzz about her jewelry its designer quickly offered it for sale online.

 While Obama never mentioned the jewelry, and the necklace was subtle, many viewers not only noticed but wanted one of their own.
 As soon as her speech ended, social media users began posting asking where they could buy the necklace.